Mary Stone McLendon: Early life, education, and performance

 Mary Kuth Stone was born on March 27, 1896, near Duncan, Chickasaw Nation in Indian Territory.
 She one of four children born to William Stone and Josephine McLish Smith, her father was European-American and her mother was Chickasaw, with a quarter blood quantum.
 She is listed as 1/8th Chickasaw by Blood on the Dawes Rolls.
 She attended Stone School, a small school named after her paternal family.
 Her maternal grandmother Nancy Love McLish Smith, named her "Ataloa", which in the Chickasaw language translates as "song", "little song", or "anthem".

 In 1917 she married Ralph McClendon at the age of 17, however he died a year later of the Spanish flu.
-She had been attending the Oklahoma College for Woman.
+She had been attending the Oklahoma College for Women.
 After her husband died she moved to Redlands, California, to be near her mother and brother.
 She graduated in 1925 from the University of Redlands.
 Around 1925, she used the stage name "Ataloa" or "Princess Ataloa" and started to dress in identifiably Native American clothing.
 McLendon created this romanticized image of an "Indian Princess", in order to play to her mostly white audience.
 She gained popularity for her performances featuring Native American dance, and she was known for her contralto singing voice.
 She would tell Native American stories and oral history, as well as conclude the events by speaking about the issues facing the Native American communities in her public appearances.

 After graduation she moved to New York City to continue her studies at Columbia University, and by 1928 she shared an apartment with Chickasaw actress Te Ata.
-McLendon referred to Ata as her "cousin" however its unknown if they were related or if they knew each other prior to living in New York City.
-She earned her master's degree in Religious Education from Columbia University in 1927.
+McLendon referred to Te Ata as her "cousin", however it is unknown if they were related or if they knew each other prior to living in New York City.
+She earned her master's degree in religious education from Columbia University in 1927.

 Teaching

-In the summer of 1927, McLendon moved to Muscogee, Oklahoma to begin teaching at an American Indian Baptist college, Bacone College.
-Initially, she taught English at the school but McLendon raised money in order to build a new art building on campus.
-With the new building in place by 1932, fine art became part of the schools curriculum and McLendon served as the first director of the program.
+In the summer of 1927, McLendon moved to Muskogee, Oklahoma to begin teaching at an American Indian Baptist college, Bacone College.
+Initially, she taught English at the school but she also raised money in order to build a new art building on campus.
+With the new building in place by 1932, fine art became part of the school's curriculum, and McLendon served as the first director of the program.
 McLendon accrued Native American art, building an art collection for the school which was housed in the new building.
 When she left the school in 1935, artist Acee Blue Eagle (Muscogee) served as the second art department director.

 McLendon taught at the newly founded, Idyllwild School of Music and Arts from 1950 until 1963.